-ICRISAT is headquartered in Hyderabad, Andhra Pradesh, India, with two regional hubs and four country offices in sub-Saharan Africa.
+ICRISAT is headquartered in Hyderabad, Telangana, India, with two regional hubs and six country offices in sub-Saharan Africa.
 It is a member of the CGIAR Consortium.
 CGIAR is a global agriculture research partnership for a food secure future.
 Its science is carried out by the 15 research centers who are members of the CGIAR Consortium in collaboration with hundreds of partner organizations. www.cgiar.org

 ICRISAT conducts research protecting the environment.Dryland agriculture has long been viewed with pessimism and hopelessness.
 Tropical dryland areas are usually seen as resource-poor and perennially beset by shocks such as drought, trapping dryland communities in poverty and hunger and dependent on external aid.